tim-shand/homelab-onprem/environments/azure/global/iac-backends/README.md

 # Deployment: Azure IaC Backends

-This deployment uses a small Terraform module to create Azure resources to be used for remote Terraform states.
+This deployment uses a Terraform module to create Azure resources used for remote Terraform states.
+Using this method enables centralized storage of workload state files, located in a dedicated Azure subscription for IaC.

-This allows for centralized storage of workload and platform project state files.
-This can be helpful when utilizing a monolithic style repository, as all project state files can be managed from the one storage account.
-Permissions can be assigned as RBAC roles to each projects container.
+- Dedicated Infrastructure-as-Code Azure subscription, with per-project containers in one storage account.
+- Automates the container and Service Principal OIDC authentication setup for new projects.
+- Container-level RBAC role assignments to manage access and permissions to state files.

 ## Requirements

-- Targets: Azure IaC Subscription, Github Repo Environments.
-- Requires: Azure Service Principal: `Application.ReadWrite.All`, `Directory.ReadWrite.All`.
+- Azure Service Principal - API Permissions: `Application.ReadWrite.All`, `Directory.ReadWrite.All`.
-- Requires: Github: OAUTH Token added to repo secrets.
+- Github OAuth Token: Added to repository secrets, referenced by Github Actions worklflow.

 ## Actions

-- Creates containers per project in a storage account, located in the IaC Azure subscription.
+- Creates Azure Storage Account containers per project, located in the Azure IaC subscription.
 - Adds the `ARM_IAC_BACKEND_CN` variable to the specified Github repo environment.
-- Adds a federated credential (OIDC) to the service principal used for IaC deployments.
+- Adds a repo environment-specific federated credential (OIDC) to the service principal.

 ## Example